 What factors impact the 0-60 performance?

-A great many variables and conditions can affect a car's capacity to accelerate.
-Beyond the obvious engine power and vehicle weight, important factors include:
+Many variables and conditions can affect a car's capacity to accelerate.
+Beyond the obvious engine power and vehicle weight, other important factors include:

 - Tire size and type;